 As a local UK company, select Google en-GB.
 When a user visits Google from the UK, it defaults to the UK version, unless otherwise set up.

-The Keyword Tool is free up to a point, but search volume are not provided, unless you pay $68 per month for Keyword Tool Pro.
+The Keyword Tool is free up to a point, but search volume is not provided unless you pay for Keyword Tool Pro.

 If you are set up with Google AdWords the Google Keyword Planner can be extremely useful in finding key terms.
 Just click on tools at the top of the page, then Keyword Planner.